rafhun/grunt-wordpress-starter/readme.md

 # Compatibility
 Tested up to and used with **Node v5.11** (not yet compatible with Node v6.0).
 Also fully compatible with **Grunt v1.0**.
 The project contains an NVM configuration file, should you use that, to manage your Node versions.
 This will usually be updated to reflect the latest compatible version the starter can be used with.
 Run `nvm use` to load the version referenced in the `.nvmrc` file.

-# Grunt Wordpress Starter
+# Grunt WordPress Starter

-This framework's goal is to ease Wordpress theme development by making it available with some useful automation.
+This framework's goal is to ease WordPress theme development by making it available with some useful automation.
 It comes with preconfigured and easily adaptable Grunt tasks that make the most important development steps easier for you.
 The framework only needs a Node.js installation to work properly and includes tasks for Sass compiling, Javascript linting, concatenation and uglification but also for image optimization, icon creation as well as more administrative tasks such as an automated version bump and changelog generation.
 Also if you are working with a production and/or staging environment with SSH access you can easily deploy your builds through rsync.

 Some additional documentation about the different tasks can be found in the [docs](https://github.com/rafhun/grunt-wordpress-starter/tree/master/docs) folder.

 ## Prerequisites

 ### Framework
 As mentioned before the only dependency is a working Node.js installation on your system.
-Some secondary tasks concerned with the Wordpress setup process require `wget` or `curl`.
+Some secondary tasks concerned with the WordPress setup process require `wget` or `curl`.
 Furthermore it is assumed that you are working on a Linux based system with a bash or similar shell (that can execute `.sh` scripts) and also that you track your progress with git.

 For ease of use and some custom functionality it is recommended that you install the [WP-CLI](http://wp-cli.org/).
 Install via Homebrew or see the instructions on the website: